UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 ---------

-A process contains all the instructions and data required to execute independently
+A process contains all the instructions and data required to execute independently, so processes do not share data!

+Mulitple processes best to speed up CPU bound operations.

 The Python interpreter isn't lightweight!

-Communication between processes can be achieved via ``multiprocessing.Queue``, ``multiprocessing.Pipe``, and regular IPC
+Communication between processes can be achieved via ``multiprocessing.Queue``, ``multiprocessing.Pipe``, and regular IPC (inter-process communication)

-Processes require multiple copies of the data, or expensive IPC to access it

 Data moved between processes must be pickleable